-- take all practicable steps to comply with the (previously voluntary) drinking-water Standards
+- take all practicable steps to comply with the Drinking-Water Standards for New Zealand;

-- introduce and implement water safety plans (formerly known as public health risk management plans) for the water supply (if serving more than 500 people);
+- introduce and implement water safety plans for the water supply if serving more than 500 people;

-Supplies that serve fewer people never have more than very minimal duties under the Act.
-They will need to apply to be included on the Register of Community Drinking-water Supplies, however, this is free and involves no other obligations.
+Supplies that serve fewer people need to be included on the Register of Drinking-water Supplies, which is free and involves no other obligations.